amethyst/rfcs/README.md

 The author of an RFC is not obligated to implement it.
 Of course, the RFC author (like any other developer) is welcome to post an implementation for review after the RFC has been accepted.
+A prototype or other supporting materials (data flow diagrams, architecture diagrams, aggregations of posts from the community) can all help demonstrate the need and the priority of the RFC.

-If you are interested in working on the implementation for an "active" RFC, but cannot determine if someone else is already working on it, feel free to ask (e.g. by leaving a comment on the associated issue).
+If you are interested in working on the implementation for an approved RFC, but cannot determine if someone else is already working on it, feel free to ask (e.g. by leaving a comment on the associated issue).

 ## RFC Postponement
 [RFC Postponement]: #rfc-postponement